nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - The [contactmation window guide](#contactmation-window-guide) for a guide on the application window.
 - The [basic feature](#basic-features) section to get started on using the application.
-- The [advanced feature](#advanced-features) section for powerful tools that will help make your experience of using Contactmation much more streamlined.
+- The [advanced feature](#advanced-features) section for powerful tools that will help make your experience of using Contactmation much more streamlined and customisable.
 - The [glossary](#glossary) for explanations to the different terms used throughout this guide.
 - The [command summary](#command-summary) for a quick overview on how to use all our features.